Euro 2024: England edge out Netherlands to reach final – DW – 07/11/2024

 Having produced a series of uninspired performances to reach the semifinal in Dortmund, expectations were not particularly high for England against a livewire Dutch side.

-Dortmund's famous 'Yellow Wall' was turned orange by the bounching Netherlands fans, and they were soon sent into delirium as the Dutch took the lead within three minutes when Xavi Simmons blasted the ball past Jordan Pickford from 25-yards out.
+Dortmund's famous "Yellow Wall" was turned orange by the bouncing Netherlands fans, and they were soon sent into delirium as the Dutch took the lead within three minutes when Xavi Simmons blasted the ball past Jordan Pickford from 25-yards out.

 Despite the shock of falling behind so early, England recovered immediately, pressing high and Bakayo Saka and Phil Foden linking well, with the latter testing goalkeeper Bart Verbruggen.